A late 19th century lithograph of the great hall from Joseph Nash's "Interiors of Old English Mansions"

-House & Family History: Parham was originally a grange of Westminster Abbey.
-The large fireplaces with four centered arches are probably part of the original kitchens of the Abbey.
+House & Family History: Parham, originally a grange of Westminster Abbey, features large fireplaces with four centered arches were probably part of the original kitchens of the grange.
 In 1577 the cornerstone of a new house was laid by Thomas Palmer, then two years old.
 In 1922 The Hon.
 Clive Pearson, younger son of Viscount Cowdray, purchased Parham from the 13th Lady Zouche.
 Pearson and his wife worked diligently to restore the House and opened Parham to visitors in 1948.
-During World War II the House sheltered evacuee children and Canadian soldiers.
+During World War II Parham sheltered evacuee children and Canadian soldiers.

 Collections: A life-size equestrian of Prince Henry, circa 1611, by Robert Peake the Elder is in the collection.
 Parham is also home to the finest collection of 17th century embroidery in the United Kingdom.

 Garden & Outbuildings: There is a fine four-acre walled garden, a lake, a turf maze, and 875 acres of working agricultural and forestry land.
 Around the House is a 300-acre ancient deer park, whose fallow deer are the descendants of the original herd, first recorded here in 1628.
 Parham was the winner of the HHA/Christie's Garden of the Year Award, 1990.
 The Stable Block of 1778 was done up in the Tudor style in the 1830s, possibly by Anthony Salvin.
 There are also 18th century Lodges at the entrances to the Park.